drevops/vortex/README.md

 Add `[skip ci]` to the commit subject to skip CI build.
 Useful for documentation changes.

 ### SSH
-Circle CI supports SSHing into the build for 120 minutes after the build is finished when the build is started with SSH support.
+Circle CI supports shell access to the build for 120 minutes after the build is finished when the build is started with SSH support.
 Use "Rerun job with SSH" button in Circle CI UI to start build with SSH support.

 ### Cache
 Circle CI supports caching between builds.
 The cache takes care of saving the state of your dependencies between builds, therefore making the builds run faster.